 Currently, the Docker-formatted container runtime is used in Windows nodes.
 Kubernetes is deprecating Docker as a container runtime; you can reference the Kubernetes documentation for more information in Docker deprecation.
 Containerd will be the new supported container runtime for Windows nodes in a future release of Kubernetes.

 The WMCO watches for machines with the Windows label.
-Once a Windows machine set is detected and its respective machines are provisioned, the WMCO configures the underlying Windows VM so that it can join the cluster as a compute node.
+After a Windows machine set is detected and its respective machines are provisioned, the WMCO configures the underlying Windows virtual machine (VM) so that it can join the cluster as a compute node.